 This post may contain affiliate links.
 Please read our disclosure policy.

 This cold yogurt cucumber soup – Tarator is light, fresh and delicious.
-Perfect for summer.
-Healthy, easy to make and delicious.
+Perfect for summer. Đ•asy to make in under 5 minutes.

 Cold Cucumber Yogurt Soup